ThKrypt/QualCoder/How-to-use.md

 As a practical example: Open the Manage Files dialog.
 In the Examples folder import the following files: ID1.docx, ID2.odt, transcript.txt and the miguel-henriques.jpg.

 You can open an audio or video file to view.
 This opens two windows, one for viewing the video and one for the controls and a transcript, shown below.
 The transcript text file must have the same name as the video file, but have a '.transcribed' suffix.
+The transcribed text file is stored within the sqlite database, but can be exported to a text file.

+If you have a .srt file (a translation file that is read by VLC) you can place this alongside the video inside the project folder, in the video folder, shown in the image below.
+When the video is played, the translation wording will be shown as subtitles in the video.
+Also, if you open the .srt file in a text editor, copy and paste this into the video.mp4.transcribed text file.
+Then this text will be shown as the transcription for the video.

+Transcriptions should ideally contain timestamps indicating when the text is being pronounced during the video.
+The following formats are recognised by QualCoder, where SSS are milliseconds:

+[hh:mm:ss] [mm:ss] [hh.mm.ss] [mm.ss]

+#hh:mm:ss.SSS#

+hh:mm:ss,SSS --> hh:mm:ss,SSS

+The video file might contain multiple audio tracks.
+There is a drop down box that allows you to choose another audio track.

 # Manage cases